saich9424/SOEN-691-PROJECT/README.md

    * <b> Prediction : </b> First, we have calculated the cosine similarity between the User vector and Restaurant vector.
 After finding the cosine similarity we have used below given formula to calculate the user prediction.
       <p align="center"><img src="https://github.com/saich9424/SOEN-691-PROJECT/blob/master/images/Cosine.PNG" width="600"></p>

       Where r is a user vector and r' is restaurant vector.
-Using the above mentioned formula we can find the theta, which implies the distance in terms of angle.
+Using the above-mentioned formula we can find the theta, which implies the distance in terms of angle.
 Lesser the theta, more the similarity.
-We can calucate the distance using 180 - theta.
-The two vectors that we wish to calculate the distance; r_i and r'_i are components of vector r and r' respectively; and i is the number of components we have.
+We can calculate the distance using 180 - theta.
+The two vectors that we wish to calculate the distance; r_i and r'_i are components of vector r and r' respectively; and i is the number of components we have

       <p align="center"><img src="https://github.com/saich9424/SOEN-691-PROJECT/blob/master/images/Prediction.png" width="600"></p>

       Using this formula, we are calculating the predicted value.
-In the formula x is the cosine similarity as calculated in the previous formula.
-Here, x_max and x_min represents the thresold values of user values which is 1 or -1.
-And r_max and r_min represents the thresold values of rating.
-Rating scale is [1, 5].
+In the formula, x is the cosine similarity as calculated in the previous formula.
+Here, x_max and x_min represents the threshold values of user values which is 1 or -1.
+And r_max and r_min represents the threshold values of rating.
+The rating scale is [1, 5].

 * <b>Collaborative filtering :</b> Unlike content-based filtering, this systems doesn’t require description of the data hence it recommends without knowing anything about the products.